K'taka Cong chief Shivakumar slaps man for trying to put his arms around him | Politics

 - India

-Karnataka Congress President D K Shivakumar on Saturday allegedly slapped a man who attempted to put his arms around him, drawing criticism from the BJP and on social media.
+Karnataka Congress President D K Shivakumar has allegedly slapped a man who attempted to put his arms around him, drawing flak from the BJP and on social media.

-The incident took place during his visit to the district headquarters town of Mandya to inquire about the health of ailing veteran leader, former Minister and MP G Made Gowda.
+The incident took place on Friday during his visit to K M Doddi in Mandya to inquire about the health of ailing veteran leader, former Minister and MP G Made Gowda.

+When reporters today questioned Shivakumar about the viral video and the incident, he in a way tried to defend his action.

+''...what to say if one puts his arms around?
+What will the people say?
+Can we allow such a thing because he is a karyakarta (worker)?
+What will others looking at it say?'' he asked.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)